Children in Andhra Pradesh

 UNICEF works closely with the state government and partners to ensure that children are given due recognition in the fiscal space.
 The state produced the first child budget statement last year.

-We also partner with the government on strengthening the access of the most vulnerable families to social protection schemes through a network of grassroot level organisations, CSO partners, Village volunteers in the village secretariat and SHGs.
-We are also working with more than 200 Gram Panchayats on implementing child friendly local governance.
+We also partner with the government to strengthen access for the most vulnerable families to social protection schemes through a network of grassroots-level organisations, CSO partners, Village volunteers in the village secretariat, and SHGs.

-The programme through our partners in the State is to strengthen the participation of adolescents and youths in disaster risk reduction planning by involving them in assessing child protection concerns during humanitarian situations.
+The programme, through our partners in the State, is to strengthen the participation of adolescents and youths in disaster risk reduction planning by involving them in assessing child protection concerns during humanitarian situations.